znurfzh/xdai-nyu.github.io/_curriculum/week-1.md

 ## Readings
 No readings prior to the introductory class.

-## Take-home Assignment
-Code activity (Jupyter Notebook) - Introduction to using AI APIs.
-Through a guided code notebook, students will be able to use AI APIs to design a learning chatbot (e.g. a history bot that guesses a historical figure or event).
-This activity will also get students up to speed with Python programming.

 <!-- 1.
 Create a [new repository based on Just the Class](https://github.com/kevinlin1/just-the-class/generate).
 1. Configure a [publishing source for GitHub Pages](https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages).
 Your course website is now live!